jkanvision/Employee-Tracker/README.md

 # Employee Tracker

 ## Description:
-  This application is a  from the command-line interface.
+  The Employee Tracker application is a human resources management tool that runs in the command-line interface.
   &nbsp;
   &nbsp;